 I do not work, will I have to contribute to the new scheme?

-- Non-employed individuals who do not receive an income and do not make social security contributions would be able to open a Secondary Pension account on a voluntary opt-in basis, but would not be automatically enrolled in the scheme.
+- Non-employed individuals who do not receive an income and do not make social security contributions would be able to open an account on a voluntary opt-in basis, but would not be automatically enrolled in the scheme.

 Will my contributions be exempt from taxation on payment into the scheme?

-- This is yet to be decided, although it is likely that the taxation model will follow the present system where contributions are exempt from tax on payment, but taxed when the pension is drawn.
-Decisions will be made on this when the proposals for implementation are reported back to the States.
+- The taxation model will follow the present system where contributions are exempt from tax on payment, but taxed when the pension is drawn.

 How and when will my pension contributions be taxed?

-- This is yet to be decided.
-At present, there is tax relief on pension contributions to approved schemes, up to a contributions limit of £50,000 per year by the individual.
+- At present, there is tax relief on pension contributions to approved schemes, up to a contributions limit of £35,000 per year by the individual.
 Tax is paid when you draw your pension, although you can take up to 30% of your pension as a tax-free lump sum.
-The limit for the cash-free lump sum is currently £188,000.
-Similar tax rules may apply to the proposed new secondary pension scheme.
+The limit for the cash-free lump sum is currently £194,000.
+The same tax rules will apply to the proposed new secondary pension scheme.
 This has to be decided in the next stage of detailed design.

 Can I set up a secondary pension pot for my children?